stephencelis/SQLite.swift/README.md

 [CocoaPods][] is a dependency manager for Cocoa projects.
 To install SQLite.swift with CocoaPods:

- 1. Verify that your copy of Xcode is installed in the default location (`/Application/Xcode.app`).
+ 1. Verify that your copy of Xcode is installed and active in the default location (`/Application/Xcode.app`).

+    ```sh
+    sudo xcode-select --switch /Applications/Xcode.app
+    ```

- 2. Make sure the latest CocoaPods beta is [installed][CocoaPods Installation].
+ 2. Make sure CocoaPods is [installed][CocoaPods Installation].
 (SQLite.swift requires version 1.0.0 or greater.)

     ``` sh
     # Using the default Ruby install will require you to use sudo when